Close Ended Questions: Definition, Types, Advantages, Example and Best Practices

 To gauge customer experiences at touchpoints:

-To compare experiences of various people:
+To compare experiences across customer base:

 To capture response from a greater sample size: